flybywiresim/website/src/posts/progress_roundup-2024-03.md

 We typically see a lot of progress happen in the background that we don't always get to share with you through our other platforms.
 While these progress updates always happen first on our Discord, we'd like to introduce a new NOTAM series that records our these updates in a singular format to keep the rest of our community informed.

 While those of you already on Discord have seen these, feel free to join us there if you haven't already.
+For your convenience we have included the dates when each update was announced on Discord and hope to commit to a regular schedule of collating our progress into this new NOTAM series.

 [Join FBW Discord](https://discord.gg/flybywire)

 ## METAR Source Updates - EFB

+*October 27, 2023*

 NOAA recently gave aviationweather.gov a huge overhaul and with that added a new API.
 We've now been able to add NOAA as a METAR source for FBW aircraft, providing worldwide coverage.
 The option is selectable on the flyPad ATSU/AOC settings page in the dev version.
 Additionally the NOAA TAF source has been fixed in line with the new API, and a couple of other no-longer working options are removed.